hegerdes/homepage/content/articles/2022/2022-08-bug-caused-by-sec.md

 ---
-title: Broken NodeJS Apps due to dot-secerity release - Debugging NodeJS CVE-2022-32215 fix
+title: Broken NodeJS Apps due to secerity dot-release - Debugging the NodeJS CVE-2022-32213 fix
 description: When none of your code works anymore due to a to a innocuous secrity fix in a dot release you need some quality time with your rubber duck to find the root cause.
 date: '2022-08-18'
 pic: '/img/blog/nodejs-header-square.png'
-tags: ['NodeJS', 'Work', 'Bug', 'debugging', 'CVE']
+tags: ['NodeJS', 'Work', 'Bug', 'debugging', 'CVE', nginx]
 ---

-# Broken NodeJS due to dot-secerity release
+# Broken NodeJS Apps due to secerity dot-release
 ---
 On July 7th the vulnerabilities [CVE-2022-32213](https://cve.report/CVE-2022-32213), [CVE-2022-32214](https://cve.report/CVE-2022-32214) and [CVE-2022-32215](https://cve.report/CVE-2022-32215) where publicly disclosed.
-They affected all current NodeJS versions (v14.x, 16.x, 18.x)!
+They affected all current NodeJS versions (v14.x, v16.x, v18.x)!
 The same day fixes for the vulnerabilities where released.
 My colleagues and I assumed a quick and easy deployment to spit these fixes onto our client's production systems.
 A simple rebuild of the old code state with the new NodeJS version and replacement of the old containers.
 We thought wrong! 🙃

-Our staging system showed that some of our apps didn't get any requests anymore and clients got a 4xx error code.
+Our staging system showed that some of our apps didn't get any requests anymore and clients got a HTTP 4xx error code.
 ![VSCode](/img/blog/nodejs-header.png)